-What are the success measures for the initiative?
+What are the success measures for the Awareness Initiative?

 We will use campaign metrics, including impressions, views and clicks, along with online surveys to track our progress.
 Key performance indicators will track performance of digital media and industry trends will monitor our growth over time.

 Our governance committee of credit union CEOs is continuing dialogue on more broad-based industry metrics to consider items such as market share and membership growth.

 How does my credit union information get used in measuring the campaign?

 Data from participating credit unions is welcomed.
 Through the expertise of CUNA's economic team, the initiative will be monitored, and additional information may be requested of credit unions.